 For more details, feel free to browse our e-brochure.

-The course timetable is subject to change, and changes will be communicated directly to students by email or through the NTULearn Blackboard announcement.
+The course schedule is subject to changes, and changes will be communicated directly to students by email or this website.

 You are eligible to apply for the programme if you are: